Earning Your Associate's Degree in Nursing Can Jumpstart Your Career

 What will I learn in my degree program?

-LPN/LVN programs typically take one-to-two years to complete, and they are generally offered by technical schools or community colleges.
-Like an ADN program, an LPN/LVN program will include a mixture of instructional and hands-on courses.
+LPN/LVN programs typically take one-to-two years to complete and are generally offered by technical schools or community colleges.
+Like an ADN program, an LPN/LVN program will include a mix of instructional and hands-on courses.
 A typical LPN/LVN course list may look like this:

 - Basic Nursing Skills